 If you are facing an assault and/or battery charge in California, you probably have a number of questions.
 What are the consequences?
 Will you face jail or prison time?
 Will you be placed on probation?
 Will you lose your job or professional licenses?
 What are your rights?
 At the Law Office of Ashley Daniel we help guide individuals who are facing these charges.
-We will help steer your case through the criminal justice system, construct a cohesive and consistent strategy for your defense and fight to achieve a positive outcome.
+If you need a Orange County criminal defense attorney, we can help steer your case through the criminal justice system, construct a cohesive and consistent strategy for your defense and fight to achieve a positive outcome.

 Facing any type of criminal charge can be intimidating and stressful.
 An assault or battery charge in particular means that you tried to cause harm or caused injury to someone else.
 These types of charges can follow you through your life.
 A conviction may potentially limit your opportunities when it comes to employment, higher education, political aspirations or even ownership of firearms.
 If you have been accused of assault or battery, the experienced criminal defense attorneys at the Law Office of Ashley Daniel can help protect your rights and fight the charges you face.

 While the words assault and battery are often terms that are used together or interchangeably, they don’t mean the same thing under the law.
 It is important to remember that these are two distinct crimes.
 Assault is defined under California Penal Code 240 (also known as “simple assault”) as an attempt to commit a violent injury on someone else.
 In most cases, assault is charged as a misdemeanor crime.